dotnet/EntityFramework.Docs/entity-framework/ef6/performance-considerations-for-ef-4-5-and-6.md

 When you use Model First in the Entity Designer Wizard, you will get TPT for any inheritance in your model.
 If you want to switch to a TPH inheritance strategy with Model First, you can use the "Entity Designer Database Generation Power Pack" available from the Visual Studio Gallery ( \<http://visualstudiogallery.msdn.microsoft.com/df3541c3-d833-4b65-b942-989e7ec74c87/>).

 When using Code First to configure the mapping of a model with inheritance, EF will use TPH by default, i.e. all entities in the inheritance hierarchy will be mapped to the same table.
-See the "Mapping with the Fluent API" section of the "Code First in the ADO.NET Entity Framework 4.1" article in MSDN Magazine ( [http://msdn.microsoft.com/magazine/hh126815.aspx](https://msdn.microsoft.com/magazine/hh126815.aspx)) for more details.
+See the "Mapping with the Fluent API" section of the "Code First in Entity Framework4.1" article in MSDN Magazine ( [http://msdn.microsoft.com/magazine/hh126815.aspx](https://msdn.microsoft.com/magazine/hh126815.aspx)) for more details.

 ### 7.2       Upgrading from EF4 to improve model generation time